City Guide for: Paraty, Brazil

 Best Time to Visit

-The best time to visit Paraty is during the shoulder seasons, from April to May and September to October.
+The best time to visit Paraty is during the shoulder seasons, from April to June and September to October.
 The weather is pleasant, with warm temperatures and less rainfall than the summer months (December to February).
 These months also avoid the peak tourist crowds, allowing for a more relaxed and enjoyable experience.
-While the summer months offer the warmest temperatures, they also bring higher humidity and more frequent rain showers.
+The winter months (June to August) are cooler and drier, but still offer pleasant weather for exploring.

 Transportation